-Start getting rid of your debt in 2021 with these balance transfer credit cards
+Here's how to get rid of your debt with a balance transfer credit card - CNN Underscored

 Sign-up bonus: None.

 What we like about the Citi Double Cash Card: The Citi Double Cash is easy.
-You don’t need to keep track of category bonuses and determine which credit card to use at which merchant.
-Instead, you get the same 2% cash back — 1% when you buy, 1% when you pay it off — on all purchases, regardless of the type of purchase.
+You don’t need to keep track of bonus categories and determine which credit card to use at which merchant.
+Instead, you get the same 2% cash back — 1% when you buy, 1% when you pay it off — on all purchases, regardless of where you shop.

 The Citi Double Cash also offers a relatively long 18-month introductory 0% interest rate period for balance transfers (13.99%-23.99% variable afterward) — a great way to pay off your debt.
 And you have up to four months after you open the account to make your first balance transfer and still have it qualify for the introductory offer.